-The Importance of the Product Owner
+Importance of the Product Owner

 Product Owner Pitfalls

-However, what I found most interesting was a discussion of some typical shortcuts and potential mistakes to avoid when finding a Product Owner and/or operating as one:
+However, what I found most compelling was a discussion of some typical mistakes to avoid when finding a Product Owner and/or operating as one:

 Designating more than one Product Owner on a team